 How much should an incentive program cost?
 Well, the definition of an "incentive program" is broad, and they come in all shapes and sizes.
 So do their costs.
 However, there are a few universal incentive program budgeting best practices we recommend to ensure your incentive program costs make sense for your budget and goals:

 Set the goals of your incentive program.

 The goal (or goals) of your incentive program is its most important defining trait.
 The goal determines how big an undertaking and investment your program should be, who your audience should be and, largely, how you should reward your audience.
 Know exactly what you want in the beginning, so you know exactly where to invest your money.

-It’s important to be familiar with the performers or customers in your participant audience, i.e. those whose behaviors you want to influence with incentive rewards.
+It's important to be familiar with the performers or customers in your participant audience, i.e. those whose behaviors you want to influence with incentive rewards.
 If necessary, you can segment participant into different groups to invest more in top performers and your most loyal customers, while still motivating middle-majority performers with different incentive plans and reward types.
-With a well-defined idea of who you’re rewarding and how, you’ll have the understanding you need to budget your incentive program effectively.
+With a well-defined idea of who you’re rewarding and how, you’ll have the understanding you need to begin incentive program budgeting effectively.

 The smartest way to conduct incentive program pay-out policies and investment changes depending on the type of program you operate.
 Take these three common incentive program types, for example:

 Short-term sales incentives